neoaksa/HPC/3. Cuda_Reducation_Sum/Readme.md

-### Reduction Sum
+## Reduction Sum

+### Two versions

-Cuda version(GTX950 128bit 6600Mhz):
+- Cuda version(GTX950 128bit 6600Mhz 2GB):

 `workperform.cc`: main function which invokes `innerproduct` in cuda file.

 `workperform.cu`: cuda file, inculds reduction sum function.

-CPU version(E3-1230 v3 3.3GHz)
+- CPU version(E3-1230 v3 3.3GHz)

-`CPU.cc`: single thread running on cpu for evaluation
+`CPU.cc`: single thread running on cpu for evaluation, which needs at least 8.5GB for allocating 2^30 unsigned longlong data.

 ### Strategy

 1. fully utilization of each thread in GPU
 2. reduce I/O time by shared memeory in each block
+3. 2GB can store 2^30*\8/block_size data

 ### Method <sup>[1]</sup>

 1. generate product two vectors by kernel
-2. Using Sequential Addressing to sum up the products
+2. Using Sequential Addressing to sum up the products.
 3. Unroll the Last Warp, since we don't need syncthreads in a warp.
 4. Unroll the a fixed block size.
 5. Multiple Adds(didn't work in this case)